DRPG (Decompose, Retrieve, Plan, Generate): An Agentic Framework for Academic Rebuttal: Analysis

 \subsection{Human Study on Pairwise Comparison}

 In this section, we conduct a human study to validate the LLM pairwise comparison in \Cref{sec:exp}.
-Specifically, we sample 20 reviews\footnote{Due to the substantial length of each review and rebuttal, we limit the human evaluation to 20 samples to ensure high-quality expert judgments.} and their corresponding rebuttals from \texttt{DRG} and DRPG (the base model is LLaMa-3.3-70B in both settings).
+Specifically, we sample 50 reviews and their corresponding rebuttals from \texttt{DRG} and DRPG (the base model is LLaMa-3.3-70B in both settings).
 The reviews are selected so that exactly 10 \texttt{DRG} rebuttals are preferred by gpt-4o, and 10 DRPG rebuttals are preferred.
 3 experts in computer science then independently judge which rebuttal is more effective.

 In \Cref{table:human_study}, we report the agreement among human annotators, as well as the alignment between human judgments and GPT-4o.
 The results show that the three human experts exhibit highly consistent preferences, and that their evaluations demonstrate a substantial level of agreement with the LLM.
 Moreover, qualitative analysis indicates that GPT-4o relies on evaluation criteria similar to those used by human reviewers, further supporting its validity as a high-quality proxy for assessing rebuttal quality.
-Detailed results for 20 reviewed cases are provided in \Cref{app:human_study}, and examples are provided in \Cref{app:case_study}.
+Examples are provided in \Cref{app:case_study}.